spacemeshos/POET-OLD/protocol.md

 ---
 ## Tal's Additional Notes
-1. There's no reason to explicitly include node labels in the  proofs; they are a deterministic function of the challenge.
+1. There's no reason to explicitly include node identifier in the  proofs; they are a deterministic function of the challenge.
 The verifier needs to compute them anyway, so omitting them doesn't cost anything (actually, it even saves the verifier the step of comparing them).
 You also don't need to include \phi, since the verifier already has that value.
 2. In a similar vein, I think using a keyed database to store labels is suboptimal.
 You can store labels in the order in which they are computed, and given a label reconstruct its index easily: idx = sum of sizes of the subtrees under the left-siblings on path to root + node's own subtree.
 The size of a subtree under a node is simply 2^{height+1}-1.
   This definitely uses less memory, and I think it could be faster than a hash table (since it's a few additions and shift operations).